-The essence of digital transformation is harnessing technology to engage, connect and create customer experiences across marketing, sales, customer service, product, operations and throughout the whole organization.
+The essence of digital transformation is harnessing technology to engage, connect and create customer experiences across marketing, sales, customer service, product, operations and throughout the whole organisation.

 This hybrid strategy provides continuous and relevant customer engagement through multiple platforms, channels and devices to deepen bonds and earn loyalty.

-Traditional marketing such as direct mailing, organizing events, participation in tradeshows & conferences, print ads, radio ads, television ads, outdoor media and offline public relations must be paired up with digital marketing, which includes, website design and development, paid advertising, search engine optimization, social media marketing and content marketing.
+Traditional marketing such as direct mailing, organising events, participation in tradeshows & conferences, print ads, radio ads, television ads, outdoor media and offline public relations must be paired up with digital marketing, which includes website design and development, paid advertising, search engine optimisation, social media marketing and content marketing.

 Being a hybrid marketer goes beyond just having the right mindset.
 One needs to have the right combination of skills and experience, as well.

 Organisations who embrace the new digital economy seek hybrid professionals who are highly proficient writers, are creative, have strong business acumen and understand human behaviour.
 They are also tech-savvy and analytical.

 PricewaterhouseCoopers noted that “a ‘hybrid’ marketer has the ability to fully understand the commercial requirements of a business, the needs of its customers and implement a strategy and tactics that cater to both.
 This marketer has an intimate understanding of business operations, and it is this knowledge that enables them to ‘walk the line’ and deliver measurable results.“